justADeni/SoulGraves/README.md

 - Visual cue to indicate when the soul is about to burst
 - Audible heartbeat to make finding your soul easier
 - Soul Graves will avoid spawning a soul in liquids, the void, and non-solid blocks
+- Optional hint particles to lead players to their soul
-- Players can have multiple souls possible at the same time
+- Players can have a customizable number of souls active at the same time
+- Cross-server support with MySQL + Redis
 - Option to only let owners retrieve their souls
 - Option to toggle if souls drop items or xp when they burst
 - Customizable XP return percentages
 - Customizable messages with MiniMessage support
 - Customizable sounds
 - Custom Event API
+- WorldGuard integration

 ## GIFs
 A stable soul waiting to be collected: